Monkey selfie copyright dispute: Naruto v. David Slater et al.

 In April 2018, the Court of Appeals for the Ninth Circuit denied the motions to vacate the case.
 On 23 April, the court issued its ruling in favor of Slater, finding that animals have no legal authority to hold copyright claims.
 The court also expressed concern with PETA's motivations and actions during the case that were aligned to promote their own interests rather than to protect Naruto, as they found PETA's actions—i.e. attempting to vacate the case when the group learned of the potential for landmark case law to be set—to be troubling.
 The judges noted that their decision had to be considered in light of Cetacean Community v.
 Bush, a 2004 case heard by the Ninth Circuit that found, under some circumstances, animals could have some standing to seek legal action, and encourages that the Ninth Circuit should hold an en banc hearing to review their decision in Cetacean in light of the monkey selfie case.
 On 25 May, a Ninth Circuit judge made a call for the case to be heard en banc, potentially to overrule the Cetaceans Community precedent.
 The court requested the parties to provide briefs within 21 days on whether the en banc hearing should be granted and on 31 August, they declined to review the case.

-Concluding remarks

-Although the issue of the copyright protection for animals has been previously discussed in academic circles, the Monkey Selfie disputes clarify that, as a general rule, non-human actors are not entitled to copyright protection.
-This is also consistent with the European practice whereby the work must pass the originality test as established by the CJEU in Infopaq, that the work must be the ‘author’s own intellectual creation’ – it is a test which a monkey would surely fail.
-As to pictures in particular, the CJEU further specified in Painer that copyright also subsists in a picture if the work reflects the personality of an author, and it expresses his/her free and creative choices, evidenced e.g. by lighting, framing, editing and the overall atmosphere created.
-In this case, although the monkey took the picture as such, it can be argued that Mr Slater’s efforts in coaxing the monkey to take the pictures could suffice to assign copyright protection to the photographer.